pepr/progitSync/README.md

 to English/Czech at the top of the page).
 The book is available both as printed book and the free PDF document at http://knihy.nic.cz/ (http://knihy.nic.cz/files/nic/edice/scott_chacon_pro_git.pdf).

-As the project is related to the Czech translation of the English original, I will try to be bilingual only a bit here.

 -----------------